On Air Now

 31 March 2021, 11:37 | Updated: 31 March 2021, 11:51

-One woman was left fuming when she was asked to pay her niece for babysitting.
+A mum was left fuming when she was told to pay her niece for babysitting.

-Taking to online forum Mumsnet, the mum of two explained that she has just moved into a new house and her sister’s daughter was keen to stay over one night with her children.
+Taking to online forum Mumsnet before the pandemic, the mum of two explained that she has just moved into a new house and her sister’s daughter was keen to stay over one night with her children.

 After being invited out for the evening with her husband, the woman asked if her niece would like to babysit and watch a film with the kids until they got back.

 She explained: “My sister said yes but asked how much she will be paid!

 “As she is family I was never intending on paying her as I certainly wouldn't be charging.”